Filip Mešár: Professional

 In October 2024, Mešár was assigned to Laval to begin the 2024–25 AHL season, his first of professional rank in North America.
 After a strong start to his inaugural campaign with the Rocket, Mešár would suffer a lower-body injury after just five games played, sidelining him for a period of eight to ten weeks as a result.
 He subsequently returned to the team's lineup on 20 December.
 On 25 February 2025, it was announced that Mešár again was dealing with a lower-body injury and would miss upwards to six additional weeks of game action.

 International play

 Mešár made his international debut for Slovakia with the country's under-20 national team for the 2021 World Junior Championships, appearing in two games.
 He was then named to the under-18 national team for the annual Hlinka Gretzky Cup, recording two goals and six assists en route to winning a silver medal.
 In November 2021, Mešár made his senior national team debut as a teenager at that year's Deutschland Cup, capturing a silver medal.

 Participating again in all of the 2022, 2023 and 2024 iterations of the World Juniors tournament, Mešár had a breakout performance at the latter, posting nine points in just five games played.

+In May 2026, Mešár was named to the Slovakian roster ahead of the annual IIHF World Championship.